MalteGruber/zigpy_standalone/README.md

 ```
 *We now put the zigbee device to be paired into pairing mode*

-When we get a message like this we know the device joined the coordinator
+When we get a message like this we know the device joined the coordinator.
 ```
 >device_joined <Device model='TRADFRI on/off switch' manuf='IKEA of Sweden' nwk=0x7E7D ieee=04:cd:15:ff:fe:0f:b2:29 is_initialized=True>
 ```
 ### Binding the device
-We are using zigbee ZCL to get data from the switch, this means for the switch to send anything to us we first have to bind to a cluster (See the cluster device info section for how to get a list of the clusters of a device).
-These clusters are defined by the standard and provide a predifined way of interacting with a device.
+We are using ZigBee ZCL to get data from the switch.
+This means for the switch to send anything to us we first have to bind to a cluster (See the cluster device info section for how to get a list of the clusters of a device).
+These clusters are defined by the standard and provide a predefined way of interacting with a device.

 ```
 >bind 1 1 6 out